fb55/bitfield/readme.md

 `Bitfield#set(index[, value])`: Values defaults to true.
 Sets the bit to the boolean value of the value (true = 1, false = 0).

+If you `set` an index that is out-of-bounds, the Bitfield will automatically grow so that the bitfield is big enough to contain the given index.

 ####Properties
 `Bitfield#buffer`: The contents of the bitfield.